kgdunn/pid-book/process-monitoring/process-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~

-Purchasers of your product will require a process capability ratio (PCR) for each of the quality attributes of your product.
+Purchasers of your product will require a :index:`process capability ratio` (PCR) for each of the quality attributes of your product.
 For example, your plastic product is characterized by its Mooney viscosity and melting point.
 A PCR value can be calculated for both properties, using the definition below:

 .. math::
 	:label: process-capability-ratio-centered

-	\text{PCR} &= \frac{\text{Upper specification limit} - \text{Lower specification limit}}{6\sigma}
+	\text{PCR} &= \frac{\text{Upper specification limit} - \text{Lower specification limit}}{6\sigma} &= \frac{\text{USL} - \text{LSL}}{6\sigma}

 Since the population standard deviation, :math:`\sigma`, is not known, an estimate of it is used.
-Note that the lower specification limit (LSL) and upper specification limit (USL) are **not the same** as the lower control limit (LCL) and upper control limit (UCL) as where calculated for the Shewhart chart.
+Note that the :index:`lower specification limit` (LSL) and :index:`upper specification limit` (USL) are **not the same** as the lower control limit (LCL) and upper control limit (UCL) as where calculated for the Shewhart chart.
 The LSL and USL are the tolerance limits required by your customers, or from your internal specifications.

 Interpretation of the PCR: